dokku/dokku-rabbitmq/README.md

-rabbitmq:connect <name>           NOT IMPLEMENTED rabbitmq:create <name>            Create a rabbitmq service with environment variables rabbitmq:destroy <name>           Delete the service and stop its container if there are no links left rabbitmq:export <name> > <file>   NOT IMPLEMENTED rabbitmq:expose <name> [port]     Expose a rabbitmq service on custom port if provided (random port otherwise) rabbitmq:import <name> <file>     NOT IMPLEMENTED
+rabbitmq:connect <name>           NOT IMPLEMENTED rabbitmq:create <name>            Create a rabbitmq service with environment variables rabbitmq:destroy <name>           Delete the service and stop its container if there are no links left rabbitmq:enter <name> [command]   Enter a running couchdb service or run a command rabbitmq:export <name> > <file>   NOT IMPLEMENTED rabbitmq:expose <name> [port]     Expose a rabbitmq service on custom port if provided (random port otherwise) rabbitmq:import <name> <file>     NOT IMPLEMENTED